 These formulas typically start with cow milk as a base since most infants have no problem ingesting cow’s milk.
 This type of formula is fortified with extra nutritional elements.

-Some infants have a sensitivity, allergy, or potential allergy to formula based entirely on cow’s milk.
-Formula made with vegetable derived milk or a limited amount of cow’s milk derived components may be more suitable for these children.
-Most vegetable derived formulas are soybean based.
-However, allergies to soybean milk also exist, so this approach does not guarantee the product will be trouble free.
+Some infants have a sensitivity, allergy, or potential allergy to a formula based entirely on cow’s milk.
+Formula made with vegetable derived milk or a limited amount of cow’s milk-derived components may be more suitable for these children.
+Most vegetable-derived formulas are soybean-based.
+However, allergies to soybean milk also exist, so this approach does not guarantee the product will be trouble-free.
 In general, using hydrolyzed proteins can minimize allergy concerns.
 They are less likely to cause allergic reactions.

-There are expensive, specialty formulas for infants who have a strong sensitivity to both cow’s and soy milk, or other medical or digestive conditions that are formula related.
+There are expensive, speciality formulas for infants who have a strong sensitivity to both cow’s and soy milk, or other medical or digestive conditions that are formula related.

 Fats and oils are an important dietary requirement for infants.
 Therefore formulations attempt to match the serum fatty acid profile of real breast milk.
 These fatty acids include eicosapentaenoic acid (EPA) which may be derived from fish oil and other sources.
-In actual breast milk there is a significant amount of fatty compounds known as triglycerides.
-For example, docosahexaenoic acid (DHA) is believed to be an important triglycerides.
-Triglycerides which are similar to (but not biochemically identical to) those found in breast milk can be derived from egg yolk phospholipids.
-Alternatively, fatty acid precursors (molecules which react to form dietary fatty acids) may be added to infant formula.
-These precursors (e.g., alpha and gamma linolenic acid) allow the infants’ bodies to synthesize the necessary fatty acids.
+In actual breast milk, there is a significant amount of fatty compounds known as triglycerides.
+For example, docosahexaenoic acid (DHA) is believed to be important triglyceride.
+Triglycerides that are similar to (but not biochemically identical to) those found in breast milk can be derived from egg yolk phospholipids.
+Alternatively, fatty acid precursors (molecules that react to form dietary fatty acids) may be added to infant formula.
+These precursors (e.g., alpha and gamma-linolenic acid) allow the infants’ bodies to synthesize the necessary fatty acids.
 However, this method is not as efficient for delivering fatty acids as breast milk is.

-A number of essential minerals are added to infant formula.
+Several essential minerals are added to infant formula.
 These include calcium, phosphate, sodium, potassium, chloride, magnesium, sulfur, copper, zinc, iodine, and iron.
 Iron is one of the most important components since all babies need a source of iron in their diet.
 Some parents are concerned that iron-fortified formulas cause intestinal problems in infants but this is a myth.
-In general parents can expect formula fed babies to experience more gastrointestinal problems than breastfed babies.
+In general, parents can expect formula-fed babies to experience more gastrointestinal problems than breastfed babies.